 A certificate of deposit (CD) is another kind of savings account, but a less flexible one.
 Once you make your initial deposit into the account, you cannot touch it until its maturity date.
 There are usually a number of varying term lengths, though, from a couple months to a few years.
 That way you can find a CD depending on whether you need a more immediate return or a more long-term return.

-Capital One offers their 360 CD with varying term lengths between six months and 5 years.
-The APY for a 360 CD ranges between 0.40% and 2.45%.
+Capital One 360 CDs come in varying term lengths between six months and 5 years.
+The APY for a 360 CD ranges between 0.40% and 2.65%.
 The exact APY will depend on the term length, but generally the longer the term, the higher the APY.
 Regardless of your starting APY, Capital One guarantees that rate for the length of your CD term.
 You also get to choose whether you want your interest to be paid out at the end of the full term, monthly or annually.

 To make your CD deposit, you have a few options.
 You can transfer money from another bank account, use Capital One’s automated phone system, call a customer service representative or go online.
 Again, your deposit is FDIC-insured up to the legal limits.
 You will also have the option of opening a CD as either an individual, joint, joint with minor or living trust account.